kic0/espwinamp/README.md

 - **Interactive "Now Playing" Screen:** While a song is playing, you can scroll through the current playlist and select a new song to play.
 - **Auto-Connect:** The device saves the MAC address of the last connected speaker and will attempt to auto-reconnect on the next boot.
 - **Robust Reconnection Logic:** When the Bluetooth connection is lost, the device displays a "Reconnecting..." message and attempts to reconnect for 15 seconds before falling back to the device discovery screen.
-- **Winamp-Themed Bitmap Splash Screen:** Displays a custom `splash.bmp` image from the SPIFFS filesystem on startup.
+- **Winamp-Themed Bitmap and Sound Splash Screen:** Displays a custom `splash.bmp` image from the SPIFFS filesystem on startup and plays a `sample.mp3` also from the SPIFFS filesystem /data folder.
 - **PlatformIO Build System:** The project is built using PlatformIO, which automatically manages all dependencies.

 ## Hardware Requirements